• Skip to primary navigation

 It is not recommended to take the meat directly from the fridge for barbecuing, rather it should be kept at room temperature for at least 30 minutes before cooking.

-Once the meat is cooking on the charcoal, it is best to turn it at regular intervals, this will ensure that the meat is cooked properly on both sides.
-Once the Picanha is on the barbecue be careful as the large layer of fat will melt triggering flames.
+Once the meat is cooking on the charcoal, it is best to turn it at regular intervals, and this will ensure that the meat is cooked correctly on both sides.

-Depending on how you like your meat cooked i.e. rare, medium rare or well done, you will need to continually check the temperature of the meat so that it does not overcook – there is nothing worse than an overcooked steak!
+Depending on how you like your meat cooked i.e. rare, medium-rare, or well done, you will need to continually check the temperature of the meat so that it does not overcook - there is nothing worse than an overcooked steak!

 Serving the meat

-Before serving, the meat should be allowed to rest for a few minutes, preferably covered with aluminium foil to retain the heat.
-Once this has been done, we then place the meat on a wooden board and cut into slices, ensuring the juices are poured back over the meat.
+Once this has been done, we place the meat on a wooden board and cut it into slices, ensuring the juices are poured back over the meat.

 And if you want to be original, serve the beef on a Gaucho Asado Picnic kit as they do in Argentina!